 Conclusion

 Subway vegetarian options come down to one strength: control.
-There’s no big dedicated meat-free menu, but the build-your-own model lets you make a genuinely good vegetarian or vegan sub, salad, or bowl at almost any location.
+There’s no big dedicated meat-free menu, but the build-your-own model lets you make a genuinely good vegetarian or vegan sub, wrap, salad, or bowl at almost any location.
 Grab the Veggie Patty if your store has it, load the veggies, and pick your bread and sauce to match your diet.
 For more chains, see our complete guide to eating vegetarian and vegan at restaurants, browse the full restaurant guides, or compare other sandwich shops like Jersey Mike’s and Jimmy John’s.